 Leucospermum is a genus of 48 species of shrubs and trees that may be erect, decumbent or sprawling.
 Some are single-stemmed, others resprout from underground rootstocks.

 The narrow, ovate or obovate leaves are alternate or overlapping, with or without stalks.
-Their margins are entire, usually with one to 17 horny teeth at their tips, the blades hairless or hairy.
+Their margins are entire, usually with one to 17 horny, cartilaginous or glandular teeth at the leaf tips, the blades hairless or hairy.

 The flowerheads contain at least 15 florets, often many more.
 They grow solitary or in clusters from leaf axils or at stem-tips, with or without stalks.
 The involucral bracts are small, green, papery or cartilaginous.
 The receptacle at the flowerhead base is flat, globose, cylindrical or conic, depending on the species.